 Upon retirement, John spent six years as a Bed and Breakfast owner and operator.

-John is heavily involved in the Huon Valley local community and carries out various community work including being the Warden of the Anglican Parish.
+John is heavily involved in the Huon Valley local community and carries out various community work.
 In 2019 John was inducted into the Order of St John of Jerusalem Knight Hospitallers.

 John has been a member of the Huon Regional Care Board since 2008.
 In addition to his role as Board Chairperson, he is a member of the Finance Audit and Risk Management Committee.